Create a Heat Distortion Post Process Effect inside of UDK

 Now we’re going to move over to the Scene side of the material, this section will gather the relevant scene depth info and make it so when we set this up in the distance of your view there will be distortion, but at a range we will set there will be no distortion, it will blend between our preset distance and distorted distance.

-SceneDepth node and a Constant with a value of 1500 and we’re going to divide these and plug it into a ConstantClamp then we’re going to Multiply the SceneDepth math by a Scalar Parameter, name the scalar parameter ‘Distortion Distance’ for reference and set its default constant to 2.
+Add a SceneDepth node and a Constant with a value of 1500 and we’re going to divide these and plug it into a ConstantClamp then we’re going to Multiply the SceneDepth math by a Scalar Parameter, name the scalar parameter ‘Distortion Distance’ for reference and set its default constant to 2.

 Next we’re going to tie the distortion into into the screen depth and bring them together with a screen position and a mask, Multiply the clouds multiply node with the scene depths multiply node and add a ScreenPosition node to a ComponentMask and Add that to the Multiply that ties the Clouds to the Scene Depth.